-Avanti Court Primary School ("the School") is part of the Avanti Schools Trust and is an inclusive Hindu faith-designated school which welcomes children of all faiths and none.
-More information about the School can be found by visiting the website at www.avanti.org.uk/avanticourt.
+Avanti House Primary School ("the School") is part of the Avanti Schools Trust and is an inclusive Hindu faith-designated school which welcomes children of all faiths and none.
+More information about the School can be found by visiting the website at www.avanti.org.uk/avantihouse-primary.

-The Trust Board of Avanti Schools Trust ("the Trust Board") is the "admission authority" for all schools within the trust, and is responsible for determining and implementing the admission arrangements for those schools.
+The Trust Board of Avanti Schools Trust ("the Trust Board") is the "admission authority" for allschools within the trust and is responsible for determining and implementing the admission arrangements for those schools.